Miami's nitty-gritty street party - Calle Ocho!

-Moving up the street I see to the right and left spontaneous side shows taking place.
-There are about a dozen people tightly surrounding a girl who is dancing.
+Moving up the street I see to the right and left spontaneous sideshows taking place.
+There are about a dozen people tightly surrounding a girl who's dancing.
 She's shaking her money-maker and lifting her skirt to reveal her thong, already stuck with plenty of dollar bills!

 I guess my favorite moment happened at one of the official stages, a small one sponsored by Radio Caracol, a popular Hispanic station in Miami.
-The celebrity DJ was adeptly emceeing a dance contest which came down to two finalists.
+The celebrity DJ was adeptly emceeing a dance contest that came down to two finalists.
 Both girls happened to be from Venezuela.
 Contestant #4 from San Cristobal was a skinny, auburn-haired girl whose ability to jiggle her small butt by way of some mysterious energy transmitted through the balls of her feet made her a force to be reckoned with.
 Yet, her opponent was winning most of the applause.
-This filly from Caracas was well-bred, well-fed and well-endowed top-to-bottom and nothing she wore disguised it.
+This filly from Caracas was well-bred, well-fed and well-endowed top-to-bottom.
+Nothing she wore disguised it.
 The girl from San Cristobal was feeling the underdog and for a moment seemed to accept the inevitable.
 But in the final turns she leaned on her only advantage and that thing she did with her ass prevailed!
-Victory over Caracas...sweet victory.
+Victory over Caracas, sweet victory.

 With so many remarkable sights and sounds now banked in my head, it is time to get back to my bike and peddle home.
 Another marvelous day in Miami.
 Keep it secret though.
 I wouldn't want this turning into another Mardi Gras.